Tools & Resources for New Employees

 Like every large company and organization today, the government of British Columbia must guard against viruses and other threats to its electronic information system.

-If the government provides you a computer, you will need to fill out an Information and Communications Technology (ICT) Agreement (PDF, 27KB) to access files you will need and to receive a government email account.
+If the government provides you a computer, you will need to fill out an Appropriate Use of Government Information and Government Information Technology (IM/IT) Agreement (PDF, 106KB) to access files you will need and to receive a government email account.
 This document requires the employee to confirm their understanding of the appropriate use of government information and communications technology.

 To help make the system as effective as possible for you and all employees, read the forms to better understand how to responsibly use government-supplied technology.